 On the left is part of the raw dump, and on the right (well, unless your screen is small) is the symbolized call stack, matched line-for-line, with relevant highlighting courtesy me:

 (And remember, the call stack is upside down, meaning newest event listed first.)

 This tells me it has something to do with a spool and copying a LOB value into temporary workspace.
-I looked into three similar issues (example 1, example 2, example 3); these are either not solved, solved in a build we already have, or seem unrelated.
+I looked into three similar issues (including this example; they are either not solved, solved in a build we already have, or seem unrelated.

 It's intermittent, so running the query again a minute later might work, or it might not.
 But telling the team to just twiddle their thumbs and try again later is not a solution.

 I ran the query and, sure enough, when it doesn't produce a stack dump, it has these spools:

 One important thing to note is that the

 nvarchar(max) column didn't need to be defined that way, since the longest string there is 8 characters (and it joins to an existing